Last Updated on May 31, 2021 by queenie mak

 But the bike option is better suited for another day trip where you start in Yung Shue Wan where you can bike around the different villages on the north end of Lamma Island.
 And I guess it is possible to bike along Lamma Island Family Trail but the trail may be a bit steep closer to Sok Kwu Wan.

-Yung Shue Wan, Lamma Island
+Arriving at Yung Shue Wan, Lamma Island

 The majority of retail stores and F&B are all concentrated in Yung Shue Wan.
 And the village is super popular with expatriates because of the laidback hippie vibe of Lamma Island.
 This is precisely why you can find many excellent western cafes and restaurants.
 And the village has many vegetarian restaurants too.
 If you are starving after your hike, finding a good restaurant in Yung Shue Wan is easy peasy!